khaoula96/XMI/README.md

 We Mainly conducted three experimets:
 1. Data pipeline timing: This experiment will be found under [QMI_pipeline_timing](QMI_pipeline_timing) directory.
 We experimented with several testing files consisting of 50M rows with different combination of categorical and continuous features (the data generation process script is in [dgp.py](QMI_pipeline_timing/dgp.py) ) and compared the QMI (Queue Model Interface), the Tensorflows One Shot Iterator [tf_records.py](QMI_pipeline_timing/tf_records.py) and the Pytorchs Dataloader [pytorch_dataloader.py](QMI_pipeline_timing/pytorch_dataloader.py) timings as we cycle through the data.

+# How to run the first experiment #

+The following steps should allow you to run the experiment locally.

+Install these requirements:

+     Python
+     h5py
+     numpy
+     tensorflow
+     torch

+Open an IDE (for example Spider)

+Run the files

+The results should be generated in your defined directory

 2. Electrical demand model vs prophet: The electrical demand data can be found under [elect_data.zip](Elect_model_vs_prophet/elect_data.zip) and the python script used to generate the 10 models can be found in [xmi_run_elec.py](Elect_model_vs_prophet/xmi_run_elec.py).
 The output for the 10 trained models will be found under [QMI_pipeline_timing](QMI_pipeline_timing) directory.

 PS: Each output directory corresponds to the output of a certain model, for example stlf1 is for the output of model 1, stlf2 is for model 2, etc...